prerender/prerender-node/README.md

 ### beforeRender

 This method is intended to be used for caching, but could be used to save analytics or anything else you need to do for each crawler request.
-If you return a string from beforeRender, the middleware will serve that to the crawler instead of making a request to the prerender service.
+If you return a string from beforeRender, the middleware will serve that to the crawler (with status `200`) instead of making a request to the prerender service.
+If you return an object the middleware will look for a `status` and `body` property (defaulting to `200` and `""` respectively) and serve those instead.
 ```js
 app.use(require('prerender-node').set('beforeRender', function(req, done) {
 	// do whatever you need to do